Bigger, better Big Four bridge connects hikers to majestic ice caves - HeraldNet.com

 “We’ve had tons of deferred maintenance projects, all land managers do, and to get these done is huge,” Clark said.

-Roads got 63 per cent of the new funding stream for Mt.
+Roads got 63% of the new funding stream for Mt.
 Baker-Snoqualmie.
-Trails got 27 per cent and recreational sites received the remaining 10 per cent.
+Trails got 27% and recreational sites received the remaining 10%.

 The latest updates at Big Four were proposed in 2017, Forest Service documents show.